 President Mugabe (Pic: Jeremy Lock)

 Gay sex – along with members of the same sex holding hands, hugging, or kissing – is illegal in Zimbabwe with penalties of up to three years in jail.
-LGBT people and activists are routinely harassed by officials and police.
+LGBT activists are regularly harassed by police.